jaisanth123/Intel_MediLink/Readme.md

 ## 🌟 Key Features

 - **User Authentication** - Secure login and signup with JWT
-- **AI-Powered Food Analysis** - Get nutritional insights from food images
+- **AI-Powered Food Analysis** - Get nutritional insights from food images.
+Users can upload a photo of the ingredients, provide their age, gender, and a description.
+This feature utilizes the fine-tuned **Bio-Medical-Llama-3-8B** model from Hugging Face for accurate analysis.
+- **Health Insights Chatbot** - Engage in conversations about medical reports and health-related queries.
+Users can chat normally with this chatbot to gain insights and advice based on their medical data.
+- **Sentiment Analysis** - Understand the emotional impact of dietary choices.
+Users can provide audio files, text input, or voice input for analysis, allowing for a comprehensive understanding of their sentiments regarding food and health.
-- **Health Dashboard** - Track your health metrics in real-time
+- **Health Dashboard** - Track your health metrics in real-time.
-- **Weekly Medical News** - Stay updated with the latest healthcare developments
+- **Weekly Medical News** - Stay updated with the latest healthcare developments.
-- **Sentiment Analysis** - Understand the emotional impact of your dietary choices
-- **Responsive Design** - Seamless experience across all devices
+- **Responsive Design** - Seamless experience across all devices, including mobile, ensuring accessibility and usability for all users.

 ## 🏗️ Architecture